poliquinp/custom-facebook-feed/README.txt

 == Screenshots ==

-1. By default the Facebook feed inherits your theme's default styles and is completely responsive
+1. By default the Facebook feed inherits your theme's default styles and the Facebook feed is completely responsive
 2. Completely customize the way your Facebook feed looks to perfectly match your site
 3. Use custom CSS to customize every part of the Facebook feed
-4. Display Facebook events
+4. Display Facebook events in your Facebook feed
 5. Configuring the Custom Facebook Feed plugin
-6. General options - Custom Facebook Feed Layout & Style page
+6. General Facebook Feed options - Custom Facebook Feed Layout and Style page
-7. Typography options - Custom Facebook Feed Layout & Style page
+7. Facebook Feed Typography options - Custom Facebook Feed Layout and Style page
-8. Misc options - Custom Facebook FeedLayout & Style page
+8. Misc Facebook Feed options - Custom Facebook Feed Layout and Style page
 9. It's super easy to display your Facebook feed in any page or post

 == Changelog ==